entelognathus/Lungfish-phylogeny/character list of lungfishes 2024.md

-**Character list of lungfishes**
-# Character list
+# Character list of lungfishes
 > We assembled a matrix based on characters taken from four analyses: > - Challands *et al*.
 (2019) for lungfishes, Schultze (2000) for porolepiforms, Lu *et al*.
 (2017) for sarcopterygians more generally, and Giles *et al*.
 (2015) for actinopterygians.
 We also added some new characters, which are indicated below.
 In cases where taxa have been recoded for specific characters, we note this explicitly.

 ## External dermal bones of the skull
 1. Pineal opening: (0) open; (1) closed.